 Following the death of Antoninus Pius, Marcus Aurelius ascended to the title of emperor.
 Although the Senate intended to confirm him as the sole emperor, Marcus insisted on following the succession plan of Hadrian and would not accept rule unless he shared it with his fellow adoptive brother, Lucius Vera.

 Marcus and Lucius co-ruled from 161-169 CE when Lucius Vera perished from disease.
 Afterwards, Marcus ruled by himself until his own death in 180 CE.

 Marcus Aurelius was known for his philosophical tendencies and was a practicing stoic throughout his lifetime.
 His collection of personal writings called Meditations showed the great wisdom of the emperor and provides modern historians with insights to the ancient stoics.

 Despite his philosophical background, Marcus’ reign was beset by military conflict.
 War with Parthia in the east from 161-165 was followed by conflict with the Germanic tribes at the northern border from 165-180.

 Legions returning from the Parthian wars also brought with them the plague.
 The subsequent “Antonine Plague” tore through the empire, bringing great suffering from 165-180.

-Marcus Aurelius is often grouped with Trajan as one of the greatest emperors in Roman history.
+Scholars often group Marcus Aurelius with Trajan as one of the greatest emperors in Roman history.
 His biggest mistake was one that had massive ramifications.

 Instead of continuing along with the theme of adopting capable rulers and naming them heir, Marcus Aurelius instead named his son, Commodus, to be his heir.

 This abrupt departure from the meritocracy would prove disastrous for Rome.
-Commodus’ reign is often considered the beginning of the decline of Rome.
+Historians widely consider Commodus’ reign to be the beginning of the decline of Rome.